-Licensing of tobacco vendors Yes 🔀 No Penalties for sales to minors Yes 🖂 No
+Licensing of tobacco vendors Yes 🖂 No

+Penalties for sales to minors Yes 🖂 No

+Vending machines Yes 🔀 No

+Added product

+categories to youth access law Yes 🔀 No

 2. Describe how the Annual Synar Report (see 45 C.F.R.
-96.130(e)) and the State Plan (see 42 U.S.C.
-300x-51) were made public within the State prior to submission of the ASR.
+96.130(e)) was made public within the state prior to submission of the ASR.
 (Check all that apply.)